Choosing your business structure

 Running a limited company also means that you will have other taxes to pay, such as corporation tax.
 You will also need to split any profits with other shareholders in the company.

-It also allows each partner to work to their strengths – for example, one partner can focus on the business and financial side of the business, while the other deals with the front-facing aspects of the business.
+It also enables each partner to work to their strengths – for example, one partner could focus on the business and financial side, while the other deals with the client/customer-facing aspects.

 Things to do when starting your business